TanStack/query/README.md

 ## Canceling Query Requests

-By default, queries that become inactive before their promises are resolved are simply ignored instead of cancelled.
+By default, queries that become inactive before their promises are resolved are simply ignored instead of canceled.
 Why is this?

 - For most applications, ignoring out-of-date queries is sufficient.
 - Cancellation APIs may not be available for every query function.